Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Additional Experiments and Discussion

 \subsection{Training without a Data-Based Objective}

-As outlined in Section~\ref{appendix:theory}, LDR needs to be combined with a divergence that ensures correct normalization of the proposal.
-Figure~\ref{fig:appendix_only_ldr} illustrates what happens when only LDR (here, LDR-L1) is used for training on an unbiased dataset.
-While the proposal matches the dataset where the dataset has support, it is unconstrained outside of the data manifold.
+As outlined in Appendix~\ref{appendix:theory}, LDR needs to be combined with a divergence that ensures correct normalization of the proposal.
+Figure~\ref{fig:appendix_only_ldr} illustrates what happens when only LDR is used for training on an unbiased dataset.
+While the proposal matches the target where the dataset has support, it is unconstrained outside of the data manifold.

 The same problem occurs when running CMT (as well as TA-BG) with only LDR.
 Both methods build buffers by reweighting model samples to an intermediate target distribution.
-Since the LDR objective is evaluated over this reweighted fixed dataset while training on each buffer, the same problem exists.
+Since the LDR objective is evaluated over this reweighted fixed dataset while training on each buffer, the same problem exists; the objective does not constrain the model density outside the data manifold.